gpratte/poker-league-season/README.md

 Each step can be found on the cooresponding branch.

+## step 08 redux
+First needed to be able to access the redux libraries.
+* npm install --save react-redux
+* npm install --save redux

+Created a seasonStore for the season data.

+There are no actions (yet) for this project.

+The best way to see what was done to move to redux is to compare this branch with the previous branch.

 ## step 07 show season date
 Show the date (YYYY - YYYY) at the top of the season view